JeanMeche/strava-azure-functions/README.md

 ## Strava Latest Activity

-An Azure HTTP trigger function to retrieve my latest strava actitvity using the AccessToken stored in the Azure-storage table
+An Azure HTTP trigger function to retrieve my latest run/ride activities using the AccessToken stored in the Azure-storage table

+## Strava Authorize

+An Azure HTTP trigger function to redirect to the Strava authorize page.
+The ClientID is pulled from the Azure-storage table.
+The authentication callback is the next function

+## Strava Get Token
+An Azure HTTP trigger function to request the token using the code returned by the authentication callback.
+The ClientID/Client secret are pulled from the Azure-storage table.